-- participant must identify the correct e-Tag, submit or enter the corrections into the e-Tag system to ensure the interchange schedule will flow 18 and notify the IESO when complete, - In the case of a missing e-Tag ID, the IESO will, provided it is identified by the market participant, link the correct e-Tag, in the market tools, and - In the case of incorrect e-Tag data (MW quantity does not match dispatch instruction, or the interchange schedule is curtailed), the IESO will adjust the e-Tag to coincide with the dispatch instruction or the curtailed interchange schedule, as the case may be, and, except for MW quantity mismatches, notify the market participant of the change by automated e-mail and the reason as being one of the following (in such cases no CMSC payments will apply): - o External curtailment (e.g. external control area TLR), - o Internal curtailment, or - Scheduling disagreement, and - o In the case of the MW quantity mismatches, notifications for e-Tag MW quantity adjustments made by the IESO to match the dispatch instruction are automatically issued via the e-Tag system with the following reason: IESO Market Results.
+- In the case of incorrect e-Tag data (MW quantity does not match dispatch instruction, or the interchange schedule is curtailed), the IESO will adjust the e-Tag to coincide with the dispatch instruction or the curtailed interchange schedule, as the case may be, and, except for MW quantity mismatches, notify the market participant of the change by automated e-mail and the reason as being one of the following (in such cases no CMSC payments will apply): - External curtailment (e.g. external control area TLR), - o Internal curtailment, or - o Scheduling disagreement, and - o In the case of the MW quantity mismatches, notifications for e-Tag MW quantity adjustments made by the IESO to match the dispatch instruction are automatically issued via the e-Tag system with the following reason: IESO Market Results.